![]() | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 UK FCL PPL | SEP | LAPL Medical | This combination of UK FCL PPL, SEP rating, and EASA LAPL medical is valid in the UK.
 (The combination was not valid before Nov 2019 due to way FCL was written, but this has been corrected by a late 2019 change to FCL.)
 If using a LAPL medical with a full UK FCL PPL-SEP, the pilot is restricted to LAPL-like privileges eg: max 2 metric tonnes, max 4 pob, VFR only, no instructing, UK Only as it is a non-ICAO medical, (unless granted permission from the other State), and anything else a LAPL is restricted over, BUT, the PPL and SEP rating does not actually become a LAPL, so the normal rules for revalidating SEP ratings apply, NOT the LAPL scheme of rolling validity.
 To return to full FCL PPL-SEP privileges (for example, to use an IR(R) rating or to instruct) just obtain a Class 2 UK medical (or Class 1). |

 UK FCL LAPL | SEP Privileges | LAPL Medical or PMD | Restricted to LAPL privileges and because it is non-ICAO, restricted to UK airspace unless foreign authority approves.
 It is possible that the Channel Islands will approve if the medical is LAPL level too (or better).
-Restrictions include: eg: max 2 metric tonnes, max 4 pob, VFR only.
-However, for PMD, see warnings in the text before this table, there are some issues about 2000kg-limit PMDs that are being worked on, but there are no issues if you can get, or already have, the 5700kg weight limit PMD, even though your licence is limited to 2000kg! |
+Restrictions include: eg: max 2 metric tonnes, max 4 pob, VFR only. |

 FAA PPL | SEP | FAA Class 3 medical meeting ICAO Class 2 standards |